hurairaz/ProofOfDeliveryApplicationPython/README.md

 # Proof Of Delivery Application Python

-The Proof Of Delivery Application Python is designed to manage dispatches using FastAPI, SQLAlchemy, PostgreSQL, and Alembic.
-It includes features for user authentication and efficient dispatch management.
+The "Proof Of Delivery Application" is built with FastAPI, PostgreSQL, and Alembic.
+It offers secure user authentication via JWT tokens and handles dispatch management, including creation, tracking, and filtering of dispatches.
+Alembic facilitates seamless database migrations to accommodate evolving data requirements.

 ## Project Structure